Fraud Blocker

 According to a recent study, spending time on devices like phones and laptops before bed can make it harder to fall asleep.
 The blue light emitted from screens can disrupt your body’s natural sleep cycle.

-So, if you’re looking to improve your sleep, try disconnecting from your gadgets at least 30 minutes before bedtime.
+So, if you’re looking to improve your sleep in stressful times, try disconnecting from your gadgets at least 30 minutes before bedtime.
 You can use this time to read, meditate, or do something else that relaxes you.
-You may find that you sleep better when you disconnect from technology before hitting the hay.
+You may find that you sleep better.

 Exercise is one of the best things you can do for your sleep.
 It helps to improve the quality of your sleep and can also help to reduce stress levels.
 If you are struggling to sleep, aim for at least 30 minutes of exercise per day.
 This can be anything from going for a walk to doing a full workout at the gym.